kyma-project/website/src/blog-posts/13-release-notes-07.md

 You can now deploy Kyma using Kubernetes v1.11.5, to enjoy improved stability and new Kubernetes feature.
 One of them is the Status subresource for CRDs, which summarizes the current state of the object in the system.

-### Kyma on Azure Kubernetes Service
+### Kyma on AKS

-You can now smoothly deploy Kyma on an Azure Kubernetes Service (AKS) cluster, using a chosen release version or even a particular commit.
+You can now smoothly deploy Kyma on an AKS cluster, using a chosen release version or even a particular commit.
 [Install](/docs/0.7/root/kyma#installation-install-kyma-on-an-aks-cluster) Kyma on a cluster using a proprietary installer based on a Kubernetes operator.
-If you want to try out Kyma on a cluster without assigning the cluster to a domain you own, you can use xip.io which provides a wildcard DNS for any IP address.
+If you want to try out Kyma on a cluster without assigning the cluster to a domain you own, you can use `xip.io` which provides a wildcard DNS for any IP address.
 For details, see [this guide](/docs/0.7/root/kyma#installation-install-kyma-on-an-aks-cluster-with-wildcard-dns).

 ### kyma-default ResourceQuota removed

-You can install Kyma on Kubernetes clusters such as AKS or GKE which allow for nodes autoscaling.
+You can install Kyma on Kubernetes clusters such as AKS or GKE, which allow Node autoscaling.
 Therefore, we removed the `kyma-default` ResourceQuota with a memory limit defined for resources.
 That change affects the `kyma-system`, `kyma-integration`, and `kyma-installer` Namespaces.
 Namespaces labelled with `env=true` still have the `kyma-default` ResourceQuota defined.

 ## Monitoring